 Public Holiday.
-Christmas and Boxing day fall on Wednesday and Thursday.
-Although Christmas Day is the gazetted public holiday.
+Christmas and Boxing day fall on Wednesday 25th and Thursday 26th respectively, both days are gazetted public holidays.
 For children of all ages a visit to Statue Square in Central is always worth a look, every year they come up with a new theme.

 Public Holiday.
 New Year's Day is on Wednesday, so no extra time this year to sort out that hangover.

 Public Holiday.
 Spring Festival, The first day of the Year of the Horse falls on Friday 31st.

 Public Holiday.
 Spring Festival, The gazetted public holiday dates for the year of the horse are from Friday 31st January until and including Monday 3rd February.
 Four days in total, Monday is in lieu of Sunday, the third day.
 Remember to wish your Chinese friends "Kung Hei Fat Choi!"
 May be give your security staff "Hong Pau" or "Lai See" a lucky red envelope with a few dollars in it, new notes ideally.
 Traditionally these are given to single people.